NASFAA Higher Education Act Reauthorization Priorities — Accomplished Recommendations

 • Include all foreign income in need analysis.

 Today, the federal income tax code allows qualified individuals to exclude certain forms of income earned in another country when filing federal income tax.
-The FM formula does not utilize this "excluded" foreign income; however, the primary purpose of need analysis is to determine a family's financial strength and ability to contribute to educational expenses.
+The FM formula did not utilize this "excluded" foreign income; however, the primary purpose of need analysis is to determine a family's financial strength and ability to contribute to educational expenses.
 In many instances, income earned in another country may be the individual's major or only source of income.
-Excluding it presents an inaccurate picture of the family's financial strength relative to other FAFSA applicants.
-The FAFSA Simplification Act adds excluded foreign income into the family's total income for a more accurate analysis of their financial strength.
+Excluding it presented an inaccurate picture of the family's financial strength relative to other FAFSA applicants.
+The FAFSA Simplification Act added excluded foreign income into the family's total income for a more accurate analysis of their financial strength.

 • Expand the IRS Data Retrieval Tool (DRT).